 If you have an earlier version of DIP image installed, it is important that you remove it before installing this version.
 Either delete or rename the whole directory.
-Make sure to remove or rename the files libdip.dll, libdipio.dll and libdml.dll, if they are present in the MATLAB\bin\ or the MATLAB\bin\ win32\ directory, or the system directory.
+Make sure to remove or rename the files libdip.dll, libdipio.dll and libdml.dll, if they are present in the MATLAB\bin\ or the MATLAB\bin\win32\ (or MATLAB\bin\win64\) directory, or the system directory.

-Note: depending on the version of DIPimage you previously had, it is possible that you don't have the three files named above.
+Note: if you are upgrading from a version of DIP image that was very, very old, you might not have the three files named above.
 Instead, you will have three files named DIPlib.dll, dipIO.dll and dipmex.dll.
 These files won't interfere with a new installation.

-Unzip the distribution file dipimage.zip to a new directory (say, C:\newdir\).
-It will generate two sub-directories: C:\newdir\dipimage\ and C:\newdir\bin\.
-The first one contains the MATLAB toolbox, the second one the DIP lib library and two support libraries.
+Unzip the distribution file dipimage.zip to any destination (say, C:\).
+It will generate a directory C:\dip with two sub-directories: C:\dip\common\ and C:\dip\win32\ or C:\dip\win64\, depending on the version you downloaded.
+The first one contains the MAT-LAB toolbox, the second one the DIP lib library, support libraries and include files.
 The system (Windows, not MATLAB) must be able to find these library files.
 This can be accomplished one of the following ways:

-- Add the C:\newdir\bin\ directory to the PATH environment variable.
+- Add the C:\dip\win32\lib\ or (C:\dip\win64\lib\) directory to the PATH environment variable.
 Environment variables can be set through the 'System' control panel.
-(If this doesn't mean anything to you, use one of the other methods.) - Copy the three files (libdip.dll, libdipio.dll and libdml.dll) from the C:\newdir\bin\ directory to MATLAB's bin directory: - if you have MATLAB 5: C:\MATLABR11\bin\. - if you have MATLAB 6: C:\MATLABR12\bin\win32\. - Copy these three files to the system directory (C:\WINNT\system32\).
+This is the preferred method, but if this doesn't mean anything to you, use one of the other methods. - Copy all the DLL files (libdip.dll, libdipio.dll and libdml.mlvX.X.dll) from the C:\dip\win32\lib\ (C:\dip\win64\lib\) directory to MATLAB's bin directory: C:\MATLAB<version>\bin\win32\ or if you have 64-bit Windows: C:\MATLAB<version>\bin\win64\.
+Note that later releases install MATLAB here: C:\Program Files\MATLAB\cversion>\. - Copy these DLL files to the system directory (C:\WINDOWS\system32\ also for 64-bits!).
 This option is better than the previous one if you are also going to use DIP lib independently from MATLAB.

-You also might want to unzip the images file images.zip to the same directory.
-It will create a directory C:\newdir\images\ with some default images.
+You also might want to unzip the images file images.zip to the C:\dip directory.
+It will create a directory C:\dip\images\ with some default images.